 The By the Book Entrepreneur (ESTJ)

 By The Book Entrepreneurs are one of the most organized and structured personality types.
 They make decisions based on facts, details and logic.
-Their tendency toward structure makes them incredibly organized, and their preference for extraversion makes them great leaders and supervisors.
+Equally important, their tendency toward structure makes them incredibly organized, and their preference for extraversion makes them great leaders and supervisors.
 These business owners don’t let any details slip through the cracks.
 But don’t let their focus and order fool you — they’re not as detached as they may seem.

 - Strengths: Order, organization, direction